Day 1 UK - HavanaDepart on your flight to Havana, Cuba's intoxicating capital. On arrival we'll transfer you to your overnight hotel.

 Day 13 Havana

 Cuba's capital is the biggest city in the Caribbean, and with its grand architecture and the classic American cars that roll through its streets, it's a delight to discover.
 Come with us to La Habana Vieja, or Old Havana, for a tour of its highlights.
 They include the Plaza de Armas, the former Presidential Palace and Cathedral Square.

 During a free afternoon and evening, you can explore Havana further at your own pace and mingle with the locals, or Habaneros.

 Day 14 Havana

 Cuba is famous for its cigars, and from the planting and picking of the tobacco leaves to rolling and cutting of the end product, the process is fascinating.
 This morning we're going to visit a tobacco factory and watch as the cigars are rolled by hand - in the same way it's been done for hundreds of years.
 After returning to the hotel this afternoon, spend time at leisure before gathering with your travelling companions this evening for a farewell dinner.
-After your farewell dinner there is an optional visit to the world-famous Tropicana nightclub.Meals included: B,D
+After your farewell dinner there is an optional visit to see a cabaret show at the world-famous Tropicana nightclub.Meals included: B,D